quinfpunk/Generate_novel_abstracts/README.md

 # Citation Network Analysis Project

 ## Overview
-This project processes and analyzes the Citation Network Dataset from Kaggle to generate new paper abstracts using citation graph structures.
-The system leverages link prediction techniques to predict potential citations between papers and uses these predictions to generate new abstracts based on the graph embeddings.
+This project processes and analyzes the Citation Network Dataset from Kaggle to generate entirely new academic papers.
+The system creates new nodes in the citation graph by predicting link structures, combining embeddings, and generating abstracts based on the graph's structural information.

 ## Data Source
 The original dataset comes from [Kaggle's Citation Network Dataset](https://www.kaggle.com/datasets/mathurinache/citation-network-dataset/data), which contains metadata about academic papers including their citations and references.